What is Spiritual Direction?

 Amy Alves email: email@example.com

-Amy is a Certified Life Coach and intern in Leadership Transformation's Selah Certificate Program for Spiritual Direction.
-The heartbeat of Amy's ministry is her desire for people to experience God so that they may grow ever more deeply closer in love with Him.
-Amy lives in Maine along with her husband and their four children.
-When she's not spending time with her family she loves to adventure with God in nature, read, or visit with her closest friends!
+Amy is a Certified Life Coach through Light University and a trained Spiritual Director through Leadership Transformation's Selah Program.
+Amy loves to help people grow in their awareness of what's going on in their soul so they can experience abundant life with God!
+Amy lives just outside of Bangor, Maine where she loves to rest and play with her husband and their four children.
+When she's not spending time with her family, she loves to adventure with God in nature, read, or visit with her closest friends.

 Beth Rogers email: firstname.lastname@example.org

 Beth Rogers did her undergrad work in Child Development/ Elementary Education at UMO and then went on to get her MA in Theology from Grace Evangelical College and Seminary.
 She is a trained Spiritual Director through ADNE and is currently taking Christian Counseling courses at Grace Evangelical.
 She has an office in Bangor where she deeply enjoys walking with people as they journey with Christ and grow as His followers.
 Beth lives in Bangor with her husband Jim.
 Together they raised four children and are happily enjoying life surrounded by their ever growing extended family.